sandra-arato/new-generations/README.md

 Add the MCP server to your `.cursor/mcp.json` and use the built-in tools from Cursor's command palette.
 No additional CLI wrapper is required.

+## Voice Modeling with Hungarian and English Samples

+To enable advanced tone and style modeling, place example writing samples in the following folders:

+- `samples/hungarian/` — Hungarian writing samples (markdown files)
+- `samples/english/` — English writing samples (markdown files)

+The system will use these samples to extract tone, style, and structure for prompt engineering.
+You can regenerate drafts with tone adjustments or in Hungarian after manual review.
+By default, drafts are generated in English; you can reprompt for Hungarian as needed.

+- Newsletter output will be in MJML format.
+- Other formats will match their respective platform requirements.

 ## License
 MIT